mojocraftdojo/GCP_VertexAI_GenerativeAI/README.md

-# GCP_VertexAI_GenerativeAI
- Creating and training LLMs-powered Generative AI models via Google Vertex AI SDK
+# Creating and training LLMs-powered Generative AI models via Google Vertex AI SDK

  This Jupyter notebook shows several working examples just to demonstrate how to use vertex API to interact with google cloud and run generative AI apps powered by pre-trained large language models (LLMs).
 The list goes on and not just limited to the examples here.
 On top of language models, you can also run image models, video models and Speech models via corresponding APIs.